Richard Collins (screenwriter): Later career

-Collins's first screen credit after clearing his name with HUAC was on the 1953 film China Venture, directed by Don Siegel, for whom he would later write several more films.
-He was subsequently hired by producer Walter Wanger to write The Adventures of Hajji Baba and Riot in Cell Block 11 (the latter also directed by Siegel).
-He wrote an early treatment for the Wanger-produced and Siegel-directed cult film Invasion of the Body Snatchers, but was not credited on the completed film.
-His later feature film credits included Pay or Die, Spanish Affair and The Badlanders.
-Later he wrote for television, including General Electric Theater, 87th Precinct, and Remington Steele.
-In 1963 he became a television producer for the TV series Breaking Point, followed by Bob Hope Presents the Chrysler Theater.
-His big break came when he became producer of the television series Bonanza.
-In 1976, he was the executive producer of the short-lived western series Sara.
-The final major production that he worked on was the series Matlock in the 1980s.
+After clearing himself with the HUAC, Collins' first screen credit was for the 1953 Don Siegel-directed film China Venture.
+Collins was hired by producer Walter Wanger to write The Adventures of Hajji Baba and Riot in Cell Block 11 (the latter also directed by Siegel).
+Collins wrote an early treatment for the Wanger-produced and Siegel-directed Invasion of the Body Snatchers (1956), but was not credited on the finished film.
+His last screenwriting credits on feature films were for Spanish Affair (1957), The Badlanders (1958), and Pay or Die (1960).

+In the 1960s, Collins began working almost exclusively in television.
+He wrote episodes for numerous shows including Bat Masterson, Route 66, The Untouchables, General Electric Theater, 87th Precinct, Cheyenne, and Daniel Boone.
+He obtained his first producer credits in 1963 for Breaking Point.
+He went on to produce over 120 episodes of Bonanza between 1968 to 1973.
+In 1976, he was executive producer of the short-lived Western series Sara.
+Starting in 1986, he produced 108 episodes of Matlock before retiring in 1992.

 Death

-Collins died at the age of 98 on February 14, 2013.
-He is survived by his son Michael Collins and daughter Judith Collins.
+On February 14, 2013, Richard Collins died in Ventura, California at age 98.
+He had been under hospice care after contracting aspiration pneumonia.
+He was survived by his son Michael and daughter Judith.